Soaking in one of the many New Zealand hot springs is one of our favourite ways to unwind and relax. When there is a spa attached, it’s even better.

 More North Island hot springs

 Rotorua doesn’t have it all.
-There are plenty more North Island hot springs.
-Here are a few of our favourites around the island.
+There are plenty of North Island hot springs.
+Our favourites include:

-Located in Hawkes Bay on the East Coast of the North Island, Morere Hot Springs is a unique hot springs experience that’s surrounded by 364 hectares of nikau palms and other native bush.
-The pools are fed by natural geothermal springs, and like nearly all of the natural mineral spas, the water is said to have therapeutic properties.
+Located in Hawkes Bay, this North Island hot spring is surrounded by 364 hectares of nikau palms and other native bush.
+The pools are fed by natural geothermal springs, and like the natural mineral spas we have visited, the water is said to have therapeutic properties.

 Photo credit: Bookme